Cray-HPE/docs-csm/002-CSM-INSTALL.md

 This page will prepare you for a CSM install using the LiveCD in different scenarios.

 * [Install Prerequisites](#install-prerequisites)
-  * [Installing onto Shasta v1.3 Systems](#installing-onto-shasta-v13-systems) for systems which have Shasta v1.3 software and need to move to Shasta v1.4 software.
-  * [Installing onto Bare-metal Systems](#installing-onto-bare-metal-systems) for new machines doing their first install of Shasta software.
-  * [Reinstalling a Shasta v1.4 System](#reinstalling-a-shasta-v14-system) for previously deployed Shasta v1.4 system.
 * [Starting an Installation](#starting-an-installation)

   * [Boot the LiveCD](#boot-the-livecd)

 <a name="install-prerequisites"></a>